qwshen/spark-flight-connector/README.md

 ```

 #### - Pushing aggregation down
-Aggregations are pushed down when they are provided.
+Aggregations are pushed down when they are used.
 Only the following aggregations are supported:
 - max
 - min
 - count